cainlouis/Sushi_Lazy_Loading_Animation/exercises/01_git_review.md

     * Go to <https://gitlab.com/dawsoncollege/520JS/2021-08/520-study> and copy
       the __Clone__ URL.
-    * Then paste the URL into the following command on the terminal
+    * Then paste the URL into the following command on the terminal.
+      __Note__: in the steps below, I'm using the URL for SSH, but you might want to choose _HTTPS_ instead depending on your personal setup.

     ```
     $ git remote add upstream git@gitlab.com:dawsoncollege/520JS/2021-08/520-study.git